Posts Tagged ‘Kew Gardens’

 It’s important to mention that there were also 128,364 Brilliant Uncirculated Kew Gardens 50p coins minted, meaning the rarity of the Kew Gardens design lies in its circulating form, rather than with the uncirculated coins.

-Selling for almost 200 times face value
+Selling for over 200 times face value

-Bidders have driven phenomenal prices for the Kew Gardens 50p on eBay, which continues to sell at almost 200 times face value.
+Bidders have driven phenomenal prices for the Kew Gardens 50p on eBay, which continues to sell at over 200 times face value.
 However, there are chancers out there that have been seen to list the coin for eye watering amounts in the thousands!
 As our blog debunking eBay coin prices explains, whilst a coin might be listed for a high price, it is actually unlikely to have sold for this price.
 However, high priced coins on eBay often draw attention from press articles, which further feeds into the hype surrounding the coin.

 Beware of fakers